Region-of-Interest Prioritised Sampling for Constrained Autonomous Exploration Systems: Literature Review

 \subsection{Bregman Distance}

-In this work, Bregman distance \cite{burger2016} will be used to calculate error estimates.
-For a convex functional $J$ with a \sg $p \in \partial J(x)$ between two vectors $z$ and $x$, the (generalized) Bregman distance is defined as ${D_J^{p}(z,x) = J(z) - J(x) - \langle p, z-x\rangle,}$ where $\partial J(x)$ is the \sd of $J$ at $x$.
-Thus the Bregman distance is the distance between the functional $J$ evaluated at $z$ and the tangent to $J$ evaluated at $x$.
-This is shown in Fig. \ref{reviewFig18}.
-For a convex functional $J$, the non-negativity is evident from the definition of $J$.
-However, the Bregman distance is not necessarily symmetric; a symmetric Bregman distance \cite{burger2016} with respect to two \sgs of $J$, $p \in \partial J(z)$ and $q \in \partial J(x)$, is defined as ${ D^{p,q}_{J}(z,x) = D^{p}_{J}(x,z) + D^{q}_{J}(z,x) = \langle p-q, z - x\rangle}$.
+In this work, Bregman distance~\cite{burger2016} will be used to calculate error estimates.
+For a convex functional $J$ with a \sg $p \in \partial J(x)$, the (generalized) Bregman distance between two vectors $z$ and $x$ is defined as ${D_J^{p}(z,x) = J(z) - J(x) - \langle p, z-x\rangle,}$ where $\partial J(x)$ is the subdifferential of $J$ at $x$.
+The Bregman distance is the distance between $J(z)$ and the tangent to $J$ at $x$ evaluated at $z$.
+This is shown in Fig.~\ref{reviewFig18}.
+For a convex functional~$J$, the non-negativity is evident from the definition of $J$.
+However, the Bregman distance is not necessarily symmetric; a symmetric Bregman distance~\cite{burger2016} with respect to two \sgs of $J$, $p \in \partial J(z)$ and $q \in \partial J(x)$, is defined as ${ D^{p,q}_{J}(z,x) = D^{p}_{J}(x,z) + D^{q}_{J}(z,x) = \langle p - q, z - x\rangle}$.
 This symmetric form of the Bregman distance will be used to estimate the error in reconstruction of RoIs at various spatial scales.
-Similar methods for deriving error estimates for regularisation problems \cite{burger2018} and image restoration problems \cite{burger2007} based on Bregman distance have been studied previously.
-For $l_1$ regularised problem, common in compressed sensing, the Bregman distance is related to the sparsity of the signal \cite[Proposition~8.2]{burger2007}.
+Similar methods for deriving error estimates for regularisation problems~\cite{burger2018} and image restoration problems~\cite{burger2007} based on Bregman distances have been studied previously.
+For $l_1$ regularised problem, common in compressed sensing, the Bregman distance is related to the sparsity of the signal~\cite[Proposition~8.2]{burger2007}.